alexkolo/strategic-ai/portfolio.md

 _This project focused on creating a robust, scalable, and standardized ETL pipeline to handle diverse and complex data from industrial clients for a leading PdM SaaS company (EDF Subsidiary)._

 - **Challenge:** The client faced significant delays and high rework costs in calibrating their core predictive maintenance product.
 This was due to inconsistent, messy, and diversely formatted data from new industrial clients, which hindered efficient product deployment and team scalability.
-- **Solution:** I architected and developed a universal Python-based ETL pipeline (`raw-data-handling` repository).
+- **Solution:** I architected and developed a universal Python-based ETL pipeline.
 Key features included adaptive parsing for various file types (CSV, multi-sheet Excel), robust timestamp/timezone correction, automated tag sanitization, chunk-based processing for large datasets, and comprehensive error handling.
 The solution included CI/CD integration (GitHub Actions), extensive documentation, and team training for wide adoption.
 - **Outcome:** Achieved a **reduction in data processing time by over 90%**, significantly accelerating client onboarding and product calibration.
 This minimized project risks and rework, improved overall data quality, and enabled a scalable, standardized data ingestion process adopted by the entire data science team.
 - **Technical Highlight / Technologies Used:** Python, Pandas, Custom ETL Architecture, Advanced File Parsing (CSV/Excel), Time-Zone/Timestamp Correction, Data Validation & Sanitization, CI/CD (GitHub Actions), Chunk-based Processing for Big Data, Comprehensive Documentation.